Arkansas College of Osteopathic Medicine - ARCOM

 Acceptance/deposit deadlines conform to the AACOMAS Traffic Guidelines Schedule?
 Yes

-Applicants will be requested to submit necessary matriculation documents, including a deposit, according to the following AACOMAS traffic guideline schedule:
+Osteopathic Medical College (COM) applicants may be asked to submit necessary matriculation documents, including a deposit, according to the following AACOMAS traffic guideline schedule:

-• Those accepted prior to November 15 will have until December 14
+• Those accepted prior to November 15 to have until December 14.

-• Those accepted between November 15 and January 14 will have 30 days
+• Those accepted between November 15 and January 14 to have 30 days.

-• Those accepted between January 15 and April 30 will have 14 days.
+• Those accepted between January 15 and April 30 to have 14 days.

-• Those accepted on or after May 1 may be asked for an immediate deposit.
+• Those accepted on or after May 1 may be asked by the accepting COM for an immediate deposit.

-• After May 1 of the year of matriculation, each medical college may implement college-specific procedures for accepted students who hold one or more seats at other medical colleges.
+• After May 1 of the year of matriculation, each COM has the discretion to implement COM-specific procedures for accepted students who hold one or more seats at other COMs.

 MCAT/GPA Information

-Oldest MCAT Considered: May 1, 2020
+Oldest MCAT Considered: May 1, 2022

 Accepted Sources for Letters of Recommendation